-The installation of access control systems help you secure your property by keeping track of who comes and goes at all times, and by giving you control over who is allowed in.
-If you have a business, this will also allow you to secure sensitive information and even expensive equipment, reducing chances of theft.
+The installation of access control systems helps you secure your property by keeping track of who comes and goes at all times, and by giving you control over who is allowed in.
+If you have a business, this will also allow you to secure sensitive information and even expensive equipment, reducing the chances of theft.

 Stand Alone Access Control is one of the easiest and most affordable ways of securing your premises as all access panels are found on the entry door itself, and access is granted through the presentation of a valid code or card.